 The United States is known as “the land of the free.”
 But honestly, “the land of the weirdly named” might be more accurate.
 Across the 50 states, more than anywhere else in the world, cities and townships have some of the strangest names you’ll find.
 From monikers that tell you where, exactly, you’ll be spending all of eternity (it’s not pleasant…) to locales inspired by Saint Nick, these unusual town names are sure to leave you in stitches.
-And when you want to tickle that funny bone again, check out the 75 Jokes That Are So Bad They’re Actually Funny.
+And when you want to tickle that funny bone again, check out the 70 Jokes So Corny They’ll Leave You in Stitches.

 Bacon Level, AL

 A triumphant name if followed by “high.”
 A tragic one if followed by “low.”

 Alaska may be beautiful, but we hear this town is always telling visitors to beat it.
 And before you make your trip to Alaska, check out 30 Smart Ways to Avoid Getting Sick When You Travel.